Looking Beyond the Clothes

 - Manage your energy.
 Showing up rested and energized makes you more appealing.
 People want to be around others that are positive and engaged in life.
 It is inspiring.

 To increase the impact of your brand presence and get noticed, consider being more conscious of the seven different elements listed above.
 Notice how others respond to you.
-Please share how implementing any of the above elements has changed the response you have get from others.

 Align yourself with what matters most to you.
 Live your brand fully expressed with intention and purpose to play bigger!